 The aeration of the biofilm reactors is made using coarse bubble diffusers (perforated PVC pipes) at the base of the columns containing the support material.
-Dissolved oxygen (DO) concentration, maintained to be non-limiting in the reactors, varied from 6 to 13 g/m3 during the one-year monitored period, from January 26th, 2017 to January 26th, 2018.
-Manual DO measurements were performed weekly in the reactors using a YSI (Yellow Springs, Ohio) ProODO portable probe.
-Biofilm thickness control in the reactors is achieved by significantly changing the level of aeration (by a factor 4) in each column every 4 hours for 8 minutes to increase the shear stress on the biofilm.

-The system is fed with raw municipal wastewater at an average flowrate of 84.3 m3/d.
-During the monitored period, alkalinity was measured using a Hach (Loveland, Colorado) manual titrator (method 8203) and adjusted adding sodium bicarbonate as needed to ensure that nitrification wasn't limited.
+Dissolved oxygen (DO) concentration, maintained to be non-limiting in the reactors, varied from 6 to 13 g/m3 during the one-year monitored period, from January 26th, 2017, to January 26th, 2018.
+Manual DO measurements were performed weekly in the reactors using a YSI (Yellow Springs, OH) ProODO portable probe.
+Biofilm thickness control in the reactors is achieved by significantly changing the level of aeration (by a factor of 4) in each column every 4 hr for 8 min to increase the shear stress on the biofilm.
+The control procedure is performed automatically using a timer controlling the set of valves present on the aeration lines.
+The system is fed with raw municipal wastewater at an average flow rate of 84.3 m3/day.
+The average theoretical HRT of the KAMAK^{\sim} system is thus 6.2 days.
+During the monitored period, alkalinity was measured using a Hach (Loveland, CO) manual titrator (method 8203) and adjusted adding sodium bicarbonate as needed to ensure that nitrification was not limited.
 Effluent alkalinity varied from 39 to 162 g CaCO3/m3 during the monitored period.